Travel with kids can be overwhelming. Here’s how to enjoy a family trip without walking through it in a sleep-deprived daze.

 #3 — Create a Familiar Space

-I know you’ve already packed half of your house for this trip, but if it’s for the sake of sleep, it’s worth the extra baggage fee.
+You’ve already packed half of your house for this trip, but if it’s for the sake of sleep, it’s worth the extra baggage fee.

 #4 — Create Sleep Space Separation